opentransact/opentransact/opentransact.md

 Since OpenTransact is designed to be simple to implement, the basic parameter encoding is URL form encoding.

-Any data responses should be in JSON format.
+Data responses should be in JSON format.

+OpenTransact includes a standard for name strings and value ranges for use with the JSON objects returned from a request made to a compliant OT transaction URL.

 ## Extensions